EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 | extend AppPool = extract(@'-ap\s+"([^"]+)"', 1, tostring(InitiatingProcessCommandLine))
 // "SharePoint" in the application pool name is the scoping test.
 The default
 // pool names are "SharePoint - 80", "SharePoint - 443", "SharePoint Web Services",
 // and "SecurityTokenServiceApplicationPool" (STS).
-A custom name breaks this,
+Custom pool names are a
+// known blind spot: this filter fails closed.
+If your organisation renames
-// which is why AppPool stays in the output: if it's empty or unexpected, the
+// SharePoint pools, use device/farm scoping instead.
+AppPool remains in the
-// analyst sees it and investigates instead of trusting a silent filter.
+// surviving output to make analyst triage immediate.
 | where AppPool contains "SharePoint"
      or AppPool contains "SecurityTokenService"
 // Indexed prefilter on the child image.
 This is the detection boundary: